 I should note that by today I mean not today.
 In fact, I mean a not-today so far in the past it was prior to lockdown in 2020 when I began this particular reflection, tinkered with it for a while, almost completed it, then promptly moved on to other topics.
 Rummaging through dozens of half-finished half-thoughts, I realised this one had some potential, and only needed a few slight tweaks and, y’know, an actual conclusion.
 So… here we are, back at this this advertisement which was both garish, and attracted my attention way back then.

 It struck me with such force that I intercepted the friend I was meeting for lunch and immediately mentioned my compulsion to return to take a photo of the said advertisements.
 I did so: they are two of the images which accompany this piece.
-It doesn’t appear—neither now nor when they caught my attention—that they were designed with the ‘any attention is good attention’ theory in mind (French Connection UK, I’m looking at you), yet something bothered me nonetheless.
+It doesn’t appear—neither now nor when they caught my attention—that they were designed with the any attention is good attention theory in mind (Dolce & Gabbana, I’m looking at you), yet something bothered me nonetheless.
 The brand is something called “maje”, which I’ve never heard of, and carries the perennially-haute subtitle of, simply, “Paris”.
 The text is all sans-serif.
 So far, so run-of-the-mill.

-Both images feature women (unsurprisingly), both include a pet dog, both are taken inside a lift.
+Both images feature women, both include a pet dog, both are taken inside a lift.
 There, the similarities largely end.
-But there’s one more thing, an unusual thing, which unites them both—which, when I showed both photos to my (then) wife, she couldn’t discern.
+But there’s one more thing, an unusual thing, which unites them both—which, when I showed the pictures to a variety of other people, they couldn’t discern.
 Perhaps this is little more than a signifier of my own age and detachment from the cultural zeitgeist, but it struck me immediately.
 The subject of each advertisement gazes not at the actual camera, not at another person, nor even wistfully into the distance—but at a phone.
 A phone which is an imitation of an actual camera: in regard to the actual photograph being observed, it is functionally useless but also functionally identifiable to those “reading” the ad in an aspirational sense.

 In other words, the phone itself is the “camera” within the image which the advertisement’s target audience is likely to identify and understand as the one being “used” (as opposed to the real camera being used which we cannot see).
-More to the point the phone is deployed in a sense which those who are not inured to the cultural self-aggrandisement of Instagram and its successors are unlikely to properly recognise.
+More to the point the phone is deployed in a sense which those who are not inured to the cultural self-aggrandisement of social media are unlikely to properly recognise.
 In that sense, this is an ad very likely to divide interpretation along generational lines.

 Enter the Simulation